Skip to content

 DOUGH

 • Heat the milk to lukewarm (about 95 degrees F).
 Check the temperature with a thermometer.
 Whisk the yeast into the milk.
-Pour the milk into the flour mixture.
-Add the lemon zest and melted butter.
+Allow to stand for two minutes.

 ON BAKING DAY